TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/directive.md

 > :::info

 - Drag a `Card` component onto the canvas, and drag a `Paragraph` and `Image` component inside it.
 - Select the `Card` component, switch to the "Directives" tab, and bind the `v-for` directive to a variable `cardList`.
-(See Image 1 below) Note: The application should have a variable `cardList`, which is an array of 4 elements with `img` and `name` properties.
+(See Image 1 below) Note: The app should have a variable `cardList`, which is an array of 4 elements with `img` and `name` properties.
 - The `card06fb0729Item` displayed above the `v-for` directive can assign values to the directives of the current component and its children, except for the current component's `v-if` and `v-show`.
 - Select the `Image` component, set the `src` property to the expression `card06fb0729Item.img`.
 (See Image 2 below) Note: The `card06fb0729Item` of `cardList` should have an `img` property.
 - Select the `Paragraph` component, set the `text content` property to the expression `card06fb0729Item.name`.
 (See Image 3 below) Note: The `card06fb0729Item` of `cardList` should have a `name` property.